SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

         <#statements#>
     }

-This example plays a simple game of Snakes and Ladders using the board shown below.
+This example plays a simple game of *Snakes and Ladders* (also known as *Chutes and Ladders*) using the board shown below.
-(Snakes and Ladders is known as “Chutes and Ladders” in North America.)

 .. image:: ../images/snakesAndLadders.png
     :height: 250